ndelacerda/ndelacerda.github.io/_pages/wip.md

 [Presented at the Western Political Science Association 2023 Annual Meeting, San Francisco]

-## Partisan Profiles in Democracies and Non-Democracies: Evidence from 101 Countries.
+## Partisan Profiles in Democracies and Non-Democracies: Evidence from 101 Countries

 **with Courtney Blackington**